meltar/meltar.github.com/_posts/2014-01-15-january-2014-women-who-code-meeting.md

 study group on [Reddit](http://www.reddit.com/r/learn_js_in_seattle/comments/2tziaa/new_study_group_starting_january_2014/) which happens to be starting this week.
 I have a few app ideas that require Javascript knowledge, so I hope I learn a lot!

+Quite a few more people attended this meetup compared to the December meeting, and I met some lady developers who seem really cool and knowledgeable.
+I hope to see them again soon because it's really nice to talk to people from different backgrounds.